There are many good reasons to make video or audio-only feedback for students.

 Keep feedback videos short.
 Attention spans drop off rapidly after just six minutes of video.

 Consider where you will record and save audio and video files, and, particularly if you have lots of files, how you will name them, keep these organised, available if needed and secure.
 You could use OneDrive to save and share files.
-However, a benefit of using tools like Panopto and Kaltura is that they help you to do all of these things.
+However, a benefit of using tools like Panopto is that they help you to do all of these things.

 Be careful to follow good data protection practice, particularly if any recordings contain personal (e.g. student) data or if you are using personal and mobile devices.
 Delete files when no longer needed.